Discontinue a unit

 Apply for a ‘late discontinuation under special circumstances’ (DC) grade

-If you apply to discontinue a unit after the census date and you had special circumstances that impacted your studies after the census date, you can apply for a DC grade.
-This grade means you are not liable for fees and the grade is not counted towards your WAM or academic progression.
-You have 12 months from the date you discontinued the unit to apply for a DC grade.
+If you experience circumstances beyond your control that impact your studies after the census date, you can apply for a DC grade.
+If approved, you will not be liable for fees and the grade is not counted towards your WAM or progression.

 Special circumstances are defined as circumstances that: